 Instead of just showing an identity document, from July 1st EU citizens will have to prove their legal status every time they change job or rent a flat and they may requested evidence of their position when they apply for public or private services.
-This is because under the ‘hostile environment’ policy, the government has delegated immigration control to landlords, employers, councils, GPs, hospitals, schools, banks, estate agents and similar entities.
-These will have to check the legal position of the people they hire, rent to or support or face hefty fines.
+This is because under the ‘hostile environment’ policy, the government requires landlords, employers, councils, GPs, hospitals, schools, banks, estate agents and similar entities to check the legal position of the people they hire, rent to or support, or face hefty fines.

 To prove their status, EU citizens will have to request a code on the government digital platform and share it with the service supplier for verification.
 The code will be valid for 30 days, so a new code will have to be requested at each occasion.

 The government has issued guidelines clarifying that employers and landlords do not need to conduct retrospective checks on EU citizens currently employed or in tenancy agreements.
 “If they do come across someone who hasn’t applied, they should encourage them to apply as quickly as possible and can contact Home Office checking services to obtain a reasonable excuse to continue employing or renting to [these] individuals,” minister Foster said.

 But citizens’ rights groups fear that the lack of knowledge about these rules, and their complexity, will lead to discrimination.